Study Abroad Applicants: How Many Colleges Should I Apply to?

 The number of institutions offering four-year degree programs is quite high and it’s not an easy task to decide on the number of schools you should be sending your admission application to.

-The choice of number of applications you make is one of the most crucial decisions in the whole application process.
+The choice of a number of applications you make is one of the most crucial decisions in the whole application process.
 Your decision should, therefore, be based on research and a lot of efforts.

-According to Matthew Proto, vice president and dean of admissions and financial aid at Colby College in Maine, there is no best number as far as the choice of number of colleges is concerned for sending your application.
+According to Matthew Proto, vice president and dean of admissions and financial aid at Colby College in Maine, there is no best number as far as the choice of a number of colleges is concerned for sending your application.

 The applicants should carefully choose those schools where their application will make them one of the strongest candidates so as to ensure their admission.
 At the same time, the students need to be careful in avoiding the drawbacks of making too many or too few applications.
 Even though there is no specific number that should be aimed at, the specific range according to the admission experts is between four and eight schools.